mip-master/learning_mip/README.md

 Here, you will find lots of practical, hands-on examples to learn and apply MIP to solve real-world problems.
-Many years of industry experience have been combined to develop this material aiming to help you to adopt the best practices right from the beginning.
+Many years of academic and industry experience are being combined to develop this material aiming to help you to adopt the best practices right from the beginning.